snagg28/performance-assessment2/README.md

   2. Madala Sathwik: (Deploying the static website locally using Kubernetes by creating a deployment and NodePort service) Creating a Kubernetes deployment configuration to run the containerized static website and exposing it using a NodePort service.
-Applying the configuration locally using kubectl to deploy the application and making it accessible via http://localhost:30001.
+Applying the configuration locally using kubectl to deploy the application and making it accessible.

 * Steps Performed -